 The service was sung by the Choir of Westminster Abbey conducted by James O'Donnell, Organist and Master of the Choristers.
 The organ was played by Matthew Jorysz, Assistant Organist, and before the service by Benjamin Cunningham, Organ Scholar.

-The service was recorded by BBC Radio 3 for future broadcast.
+The service was recorded and broadcast by BBC Radio 3.
+Listen again HERE.

 With thanks to Westminster Abbey for the images.